If you are participating in a VCAT hearing, you can request an audio CD or a written transcript of the hearing.

 Audio CDs and transcripts are usually available 10 business days after we receive your completed form, however times may vary depending on your selected supplier.

-A running transcript (also called a same day transcript) is a written record you can obtain within an hour of the hearing finishing.
+A same day transcript is a written record you can obtain within an hour of the hearing finishing.
 A transcript officer sits in the hearing and transcribes the hearing so they can later provide you a copy.

 We must receive your request at least two business days before your scheduled hearing.
 We will contact you before the hearing if we refuse permission for the hearing to be transcribed.

-To request a running transcript (also called a same day transcript) before your hearing, you must give us enough notice so we can review your request and make arrangements.
+To request a same day transcript before your hearing, you must give us enough notice so we can review your request and make arrangements.

 - Contact an approved supplier and confirm they are able to transcribe your hearing.

-- Complete the request form to transcribe a running proceeding and include the supplier's details.
+- Complete the request form to transcribe a same day proceeding and include the supplier's details.

 - Send the completed form by email or post.